 - Chair Exercises: includes stretching, yoga, armchair pushups, and sit-n-stand exercises.

-- Indoor Walking: If you live in a senior living community, walk through the halls a couple of times a day.
+- Indoor Walking: If you live in a senior living community, walk through the halls several times a day.
+Ensure the walkway is clear of any hazards like electrical cords or Knick-knacks.
 Same thing if you’re at home.
-Make sure the walkway is clear of any hazards like electrical cords or Knick-knacks.

-- Stretch Exercises: Possibly the most beneficial and easiest exercises that can be done from the safety of your home.
+- Stretch Exercises: These are possibly the most beneficial and easiest exercises that can be done from the safety of your home.
 Stretching helps offset the effects of normal decline in joint flexibility.
 They also help you remain active and independent of any machinery.

-- Exercise videos: If you happen to be on the older side, you will remember those old VHS exercise video tapes from the 1980s/90s.
-Luckily, with advancements in technology you don’t have to go and dig those up from the basement.
+- Exercise videos: If you are on the older side, you will remember those old VHS exercise video tapes from the 1980s/90s.
+Luckily, with advancements in technology, you don’t have to go and dig those up from the basement.
 Search online for simple workout videos to use at home.